 Daniel Interprets the Handwriting

-18 “You, king, the Most High God gave Nebuchadnezzar your father the kingdom, and greatness, and glory, and majesty.
+18 “You, king, the Most High God gave Nebuchadnezzar your father the kingdom and greatness, glory, and majesty.
 19 Because of the greatness that he gave him, all the peoples, nations, and languages trembled and feared before him.
 He killed whom he wanted to, and he kept alive whom he wanted to.
-He raised up whom he wanted to, and he put down whom he wanted to.
+He raised up whom he wanted, and he put down whom he wanted.

 25 “This is the writing that was inscribed: